Clementine vs. Pomegranate: Nutrition Compared

 Bottom Line:

-This season be sure to enjoy some nutritious (and delicious) clementines and pomegranates!
+In conclusion, be sure to enjoy some nutritious (and delicious) clementines and pomegranates this holiday season!
 They are loaded with vitamins and possibly nostalgia.
-There are many different ways you can include them in your diet.
+Moreover, there are many different ways you can include them in your diet.
 What are your favourites?
 Do you have any tips or tricks on how to choose the juiciest ones?

 Happy Holidays from Dietetic Directions! ~